semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ### Regressions in cross-file analysis

 Cross-file analysis resolves names differently than Semgrep OSS's analysis.
 Consequently, rules with `interfile: true` may produce different results than Semgrep OSS.
 Some instances could be regarded as regressions; if you encounter them, please file a bug report.
-When you need to report a bug in Semgrep Pro Engine, go through [Semgrep Support](/docs/support/).
+When you need to report a bug in Semgrep's cross-file analysis, go through [Semgrep Support](/docs/support/).
 You can also contact us through [Semgrep Community Slack group](https://go.semgrep.dev/slack).

 ## Appendix

-### Types of Semgrep Pro Engine analysis
+### Types of Semgrep Code analysis

 <dl>
     <dt>Cross-file (interfile) analysis</dt>